-Hypercalcemia affects less than 1 percent of the population.
-The ability to measure blood calcium since the 1960s has improved detection.
-Today, the condition is diagnosed at an early stage so most patients with hypercalcemia have no symptoms.
+Hypercalcemia affects fewer than 1 in 100 people.
+The condition is most often diagnosed at an early stage, so most patients have no symptoms.

-Women over age 50 are most likely to have hypercalcemia, usually due to primary hyperparathyroidism.
+Women over age 50 (after menopause) are most likely to have hypercalcemia.
+In most cases, this is due to primary hyperparathyroidism.

 - Bone pain

 - Fractures due to disease (pathological fractures)

 An accurate diagnosis is needed in hypercalcemia.
 Patients with kidney stones should have tests to evaluate for hypercalcemia.

 Treatment is aimed at the cause of hypercalcemia whenever possible.
 People with primary hyperparathyroidism (PHPT) may need surgery to remove the abnormal parathyroid gland.
 This will cure the hypercalcemia.